Alistair-Crompton/DGTCentaurMods/README.md

 - "SQuiz" is a plugin that allows the player to memorize the squares of the chessboard.
 - "Althoff bot" is an adaptative bot that can make blunders and update its level according to the position evaluation.
+- "El Professor" is a bot that corrects your mistakes/blunders while playing.

 Here is an example of a "Random bot" that plays random moves: